jpradocueva/requirements/draft/templates/EEP0013-Requirement_Proposal_Template.md

 Technology    | Makes sure your requirements are technically implementable.
 Risk          | Consider all of the domains from what-can-fail point of view, and propose mitigation requirements.

 # Competing Factors
+EF's geth client codebase can be described by a set of features.
+Features can thus be split into factors e.g. privacy and confidentiality, and their offering levels e.g. high, medium, low or non-existent.
+This helps to compare similar offerings e.g. EF's geth codebase versus EEA's configuration X codebase, by treating factors as competing offerings, and comparing them by the offering levels.

+See Configurations sections for a template table.
+Below is the authoritative set of factors and EF's baseline offering levels.
+As new factors are discovered, the table below must be updated.

 Factors/Levels       | EF | Description                                                           | 0  | 1  | 2  | 3  | 4  | 5  |
 --------------------:|----|:---------------------------------------------------------------------|:---|:---|:---|:---|:---|:---|